bitnami/charts/bitnami/harbor/README.md

 - Uses Bitnami container images:
   - non-root by default
   - published for debian-9 and ol-7
-- At this moment, this chart does not support the Harbor optional component Chartmuseum but it does support Clair and Notary integrations.
+- This chart support the Harbor optional components Chartmuseum, Clair and Notary integrations.

 ## TL;DR: